 Confidence and hair loss

-Belgravia offers personalised treatment courses based around the two clinically-proven treatments for Male Pattern Baldness - finasteride 1mg and minoxidil - both of which are MHRA licensed and FDA approved for this purpose.
+Treatment courses may be based around one or both of the two clinically-proven treatments for Male Pattern Baldness - finasteride 1mg and minoxidil - both of which are MHRA licensed and FDA approved for this purpose.

 Whichever option a man decides on when it comes to the intensely personal issue of dealing with hair loss, being comfortable and having self-confidence is key.
 And, as everyone knows, confidence is an extremely attractive quality!